Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 Graft Dissection Under High Magnification

 The excised strip is placed under a high-powered microscope, where trained technicians meticulously dissect it into individual follicular units.
-Each unit typically contains one to four hairs.
+Each unit contains one to four hairs.
 This level of precision ensures that only the healthiest grafts are selected for transplantation, a significant improvement over older techniques that do not focus on follicular unit integrity.

 Preparation of the Recipient Area